bodom0015/discord-notify-bot/README.md

 # discord-notify-bot
-A simple Discord.js bot that will watch a set of channels and notify users if their search terms appear
+A super hacky Discord.js bot that will watch a set of channels and notify users if their search terms appear

 # Prerequisites
 * Git